duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 routes is done separately.

-Controller spec should be for each method (CRUD) in context of authorized and in context of unauthorized user (testin security), and for valid and some invalid requests.
+Controller spec should be for each method (CRUD) in context of authorized and in context of unauthorized user (testing security), and for valid and some invalid requests.

 `get`, `delete`, `head`, `patch`, `post` and `put` takes 4 params, usually used